-The following table (presented in accordance with NI 51-102F6) sets forth information concerning the value of all incentive plan awards that vested or were earned during the most recently completed financial year, including awards granted before the most recently completed financial year, for each of the Directors who was a member of the Board on December 31, 2022 and who is not an NEO.
-Information regarding the value of awards granted to Mr. Hawkshaw, who is an NEO, that vested or were earned during the most recently completed financial year is provided in the table entitled "Value Vested or Earned During the Year", under "Named Executive Officers", above.
+The following table (presented in accordance with NI 51-102F6) sets forth information concerning the value of all incentive plan awards that vested or were earned during the most recently completed financial year, including awards granted before the most recently completed financial year, for each of the Directors who was a member of the Board during the year ended December 31, 2023 and who is not an NEO.
+Information regarding the value of awards granted to Messrs.
+Caba and Hawkshaw, who were each NEO's during all or part of 2023, which vested or were earned during the most recently completed financial year is provided in the table entitled "Value Vested or Earned During the Year", under "Named Executive Officers", above.

-Director Name Option-Based Av vards Share-Based Awa ırds Non-Equity Incentive Plan Compensation - Number of Options that Vested During the Year Value Vested During the Year (1) (C\$) Number of Awards that Vested During the Year (2) Value Vested During the Year (C\$) (3) Value Earned During the Year (4) (C\$) Catherine McLeod-Seltzer 100,000 11,000 33,333 28,666 Nil Andrew Swarthout 66,667 7,333 25,000 21,500 Nil Kevin Morano 83,333 9,167 25,000 21,500 Nil Stephen Lang 83,333 9,167 25,000 21,500 Nil Erfan Kazemi 83,333 9,167 25,000 21,500 Nil Alfredo Bullard 66,667 7,333 25,000 21,500 Nil Alan Hair 66,667 7,333 25,000 21,500 Nil
+Director Name Option-Based Av vards Share-Based Awards Non-Equity Incentive Plan Compensation - Number of Options that Vested During the Year Value Vested During the Year (1) (C\$) Number of Awards that Vested During the Year (2) Value Vested During the Year (C\$) (3) Value Earned During the Year (4) (C\$) Catherine McLeod-Seltzer 100,000 Nil 33,333 6,500 Nil Andrew Swarthout 66,667 Nil 25,000 4,875 Nil